charlesokeke/worldcountries/README.md

 ## Browser Compatibility

-This app is compatible with most major browser with the exception of internet explorer.
+This app is compatible with all major browser with the exception of internet explorer.

 ## Technologies Used